DJI Flip vs DJI Neo (2026) – Which is the Best DJI Drone Under 500?

 Both drones use DJI’s latest video transmission technology, but the Flip uses the full OcuSync 4 system, while the Neo uses the lighter OcuSync 4E version.

+In practice, both systems deliver excellent range and reliability.
 The Flip’s 20 km range is impressive, but realistically, I rarely fly more than a few kilometers away.
-At those distances, both drones perform identically.

-### Winner: DJI Flip
+Winner: DJI Flip

 The 20 km range (vs 10 km) gives the Flip more flexibility for long-range applications.

-## Intelligent Flight Modes Comparison
+Intelligent Flight Modes Comparison

 Both drones share DJI’s excellent QuickShots modes, but there are some differences: